-Bayern Munich defender Benjamin Pavard has enjoyed a spectacular ascent from Bundesliga 2 hopeful with VfB Stuttgart to world champion in the space of two years.
-A FIFA World Cup wonder goal helped him go from an unknown quantity in his homeland to a crowd favourite they can’t stop singing about.
+Benjamin Pavard enjoyed a spectacular ascent from Bundesliga 2 hopeful with VfB Stuttgart, to world champion with France and serial winner with Bayern Munich.
+A World Cup wonder goal helped him go from an unknown quantity in his homeland to a crowd favourite they couldn't stop singing about.

 Born in the north of France near the Belgian border, Pavard first played with his hometown club in Jeumont – the same place it all started for former Bayern and France striker Jean-Pierre Papin.

 At the age of nine, he joined the academy at Lille, and four times a week his parents would make a 60-mile round trip to take their son to training and back.
 The dedication paid off, as Pavard made his Ligue 1 debut at the age of 18 in January 2015.
 A move to Stuttgart followed in August 2016, and Pavard – the son of a former French third division defender - will always be thankful to his parents for helping it happen.

 “My parents have always been there for me,” he said after watching a surprise message from them on live TV during the 2018 World Cup.
 “When I was little I joined a club at an early age and it wasn't easy for them because I was their only son.”

 “I was very moved because of the distance they travelled when I was young.
 I ended up going a long way from home and it wasn't easy for them.
 It wasn't easy for me either and this is the reward for all the sacrifices they made for me.”